-At Rowlatts Hill Primary Academy we consider the development of children’s wellbeing and mental health to be at the heart of our teaching and provision.
+At Rowlatts Mead Primary Academy we consider the development of children’s wellbeing and mental health to be at the heart of our teaching and provision.
 Our staff are committed to supporting every child’s happiness by developing wellbeing and mental health.
 This is what we believe will help them be successful both at school and in their later life.

 Physical Activity For Children